Pakol: Description

+A Wakhi man in Hunza, Gilgit-Baltistan, Pakistan, wearing pakol.

-Pakol is a handspun woollen cap, formed with a flat, rounded top, encircled by a lower, curled-up brim.
+The pakol is a hand spun woollen cap, formed with a flat, rounded top, encircled by a lower, curled-up brim.
 It is usually white, grey, or various shades of brown.
 The cap's practical design allows pulling it down to cover the ears and neck in cold weather and rolling it up for warmer temperatures.
 There are many ways of decorating the garment, sometimes typically putting flowers or feathers into the hat, especially for festive occasions.
 An attached string sewn around the base provides adaptability, allowing the wearer to secure the cap by tightening or loosening it as needed.